blp/ovs-reviews/northd/docs/design.md

 ### Switching between DDlog and C versions of `northd`

 If you configured OVS with `--with-ddlog`, two northd executables will be
-generated: `ovn-norhtd` -- the "normal" C implementation of northd, and `ovn-northd-ddlog` -- the DDlog version.
+generated: `ovn-northd` -- the "normal" C implementation of northd, and `ovn-northd-ddlog` -- the DDlog version.
 When using the `ovn-ctl` script to start OVN, use the `--ovn-northd-ddlog=yes|no` switch to choose between the two implementations (the default is `no`).